MQTT Service

 Adding and trusting CA certificate

 TLS trust anchors in the Cumulocity platform are defined per tenant.
 To use device certificates for authentication, the CA or intermediate certificate that signs the device certificates must be uploaded to the platform and added to the tenant’s list of trusted certificates.
-Additionally, the Auto registration field must be enabled when adding certificates.
-For detailed instructions on adding and trusting a CA certificate, see Managing trusted certificates.
+You can do this via the Trusted certificates page in the UI or via REST.

 Creating self-signed certificates